 Columbus's first trans-Atlantic voyage was easy sailing.
-He left Cadiz, Spain in August with three ships that are now enshrined in the annals of history.
-A short time later the Pinta, the Niña and the Santa Maria pulled into a port of call on the Canary Islands.
+In August, he left Cadiz, Spain, with three ships that are enshrined in the annals of history.
+A short time later, the Pinta, the Niña, and the Santa Maria pulled into a port of call on the Canary Islands.
 One of the ships, the Pinta, had busted a rudder, so as a result, Columbus and his crew spent four weeks in the port city of La Gomera.

 While on the island, the crew replenished their supplies, added a few islanders to their crew and then set sail for places unknown in early September.
 On October 12th, the crew stepped ashore, probably in the Bahamas.
 If you wish to know exactly where the small fleet made landfall, good luck, for even today's historians and researchers cannot agree on a specific spot of land.

-Nonetheless, the Columbus stayed in the New World for a few months.
-During that time he explored other places near the Bahamas, including two large islands, known today as Cuba and Hispanola (home to Haiti and the Dominican Republic).
+Nonetheless, Columbus stayed in the New World for a few months.
+During that time, he explored other places near the Bahamas, including two large islands known today as Cuba and Hispanola (home to Haiti and the Dominican Republic).
 Early in January 1493, Columbus set sail for Spain, even though he had only two ships.
 The Santa Maria could not return because it had run aground on Hispanola.
 Because of the loss of one sailing ship, 39 members of the crew stayed behind.

 On board the two ships, Columbus brought back pineapples, tobacco, turkeys, hammocks, and even some Native American people, which he had deceptively enticed to board the ships for a short visit.